Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 approaches, such as tailoring diets to insulin sensitivity or genetics, may

-individuals. |
+insulin-resistant individuals. |

 Health

-Implications of Low-Carb Diets ❤️ |
+Implications of Low-Carb Diets❤️ |

 diets can improve some cardiovascular risk factors but may raise LDL